For Historic Resource Applicants

 If a project does not receive LCHIP funding, the applicant will be invited to meet with LCHIP staff to discuss the project and the proposal.
 The goal of these meetings is to assist applicants to identify ways in which the project or proposal could be strengthened in the future.
 There is no prohibition against resubmitting an improved Proposal for the project in future LCHIP grant rounds.

-The completion process for managing Rehabilitation grants and Planning grants is slightly different.
+Once accepted, the process for managing and completing Rehabilitation grants and Planning grants is slightly different.
 Each is described separately.